 - drug dependency

-- intention to sell, exchange or give medicines to relatives, or
+- intention to sell, swap or give to relatives, or

 Patients who meet the PSP criteria

-If your patient does not meet the PSP criteria and you still have concerns, you can:
+If your patient doesn’t meet the PSP criteria but you still have concerns, you can:

-- learn more about the conditions and limitations of the information provided by the PSIS
+- learn more about how we manage the information in the PSIS

-- contact your state or territory health department for more information on any statutory reporting requirements or programs available
+- contact your state or territory health department about statutory reporting requirements or any other programs available in your state

 Using the PSIS